 It's no wonder some calendars don't start in January, but instead start with August -- because that is the start of the next school year, and it feels like a new beginning for everyone, not just kids but parents too.

 While getting your kids back into the swing of things, why not get yourself into some better habits too?

-Further, if you need to declutter your home too, along with organizing it, make sure you also begin the Declutter Your Home In 15 Minutes A Day Missions which are designed to roughly correspond with the weekly challenges and get your home decluttered slowly, over the course of the year.
+Further, if you need to declutter your home too, along with organizing it, make sure you also begin the Declutter 365 Missions, which is a full year of 15 minute daily decluttering missions, which are designed to roughly correspond with the weekly challenges and get your home decluttered slowly, over the course of the year.

 So, those are my top 10 back to school ideas.
 I'd love to hear yours too, so please tell me your ideas and back to school tips for keeping yourself, your kids and your home organized below, in the comments.

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.